Get

 Health & Care

-Balinese cats are considered a healthy breed overall, but there are a few hereditary health conditions that they are susceptible to developing.
-One of the most prolific problems to watch out for is progressive retinal atrophy, a disease in which the cat’s eyes deteriorate over time.
-Eventually, they will go blind.
+Balinese cats are considered a healthy breed overall, but there are a few hereditary health conditions to which they are predisposed.
+One of the most notable problems to watch out for is progressive retinal atrophy, a disease in which the cat’s eyes deteriorate over time.
+Eventually, they may go blind.
 Other hereditary health problems to be aware of include:

 • Liver amyloidosis